Documentation

 3. Use Articulate Selected Paragraphs from Blanks to add the appropriate “first” paragraph style (e.g., bqf, slf, etc.).

-Compose Special Character Styles
+Scribe Special Character Styles

 Identify any character styles that need to be differentiated from standard i, b, or sm styles.